wildtruc/winestarter/README.md

 Consider this like a mix between PlayOnLinux and Wine usual command line.
 It use winetricks for DLLs and everything winetrciks can do.

-Config file and configuration UI are completly independent and script can work without the UI, but it can do a lot of thing to help you during your journey to install Wine emulated apps.
+Config file and configuration UI are completly independent and script can work without the UI, but it can do a lot of thing to help you during your journey to install your apps under Wine layer.

 # Changelog and issues
 Have a look to [CHANGELOG](./CHANGELOG.md) to follow progress, issues and fixes.
 You will find also some experience reports about apps install test.